x1ra/evm-telegram-tip-bot/README.md

 - ⚙️ **Custom transaction fees**
   - Option to enable or disable tipping fees
   - Adjustable percentage fee (e.g. 1%–10%)
   - Collected fees are automatically sent to your chosen wallet or team address
+- ☁️ **Cloud hosted with 24/7 uptime** — always online and monitored for reliability
 - 🛠️ **Fully hosted and maintained** — zero setup required from the project
 - 🧠 **Custom branding** — custom bot name, logo, and evm token integrated